 How to assign dynamic properties to an object in typescript

-In javascript, you can create an object using object syntax.
+In JavaScript, you can create objects using object syntax.

 var employee = {};